rick-liyue-huang/GraphQL-Based-Reddit-WebApp/README.md

 '@heroicons/react' used to add icons

-tailwind notice: lg: xl: to modify the style by different screen size
+tailwind notice: lg: xl: to modify the style by different screen size.

+the default xxx.graphql files need to add additional funcs to match the application